utkarshg6/helpful/Rust.md

   | Ignored      | Tests that were ignored due to `#[ignore]` attribute.                        |
   | Measured     | This is for benchmark tests that measure performance. (only in nightly Rust) |
   | Filtered Out | While running specific tests, the left out tests are called `filtered`.      |

-- The next part, `Doc-tests <project-name>`, is for the reults of any documentation tests.
-- The tests fail when something in the test function panics.

 - Here is the table for the macros you mauy use for assertion: